susam/pcface/README.md

 There are a number of files available in this project.
 Here is a brief description of some of the files:

-- [fontlist.js](fontlist.js): Bitmap representation of all CP437
+- [out/fontlist.js](out/fontlist.js): Bitmap representation of all
-  glyphs as a JavaScript array.
+  CP437 glyphs as a JavaScript array.
-- [fontmap.js](fontmap.js): Bitmap representation of all CP437 glyphs
+- [out/fontmap.js](out/fontmap.js): Bitmap representation of all CP437
-  as a JavaScript object that maps Unicode characters that approximate the glyphs to their bitmaps.
+  glyphs as a JavaScript object that maps Unicode characters that approximate the glyphs to their bitmaps.
-- [glyph.txt](glyph.txt): All CP437 glyphs represented using
+- [out/glyph.txt](out/glyph.txt): All CP437 glyphs represented using
   asterisks.
-- [graph.txt](graph.txt): All CP437 glyphs represented using the at
+- [out/graph.txt](out/graph.txt): All CP437 glyphs represented using
-  symbol and dots.
+  the at symbol and dots.
 Each row of the glyph is prefixed with the binary code of the row represented in hexadecimal.
 The same binary codes appear in the JavaScript files mentioned above.

 You are free to use these resources or any file available in this project under the terms of the MIT license.
 Perhaps you are making a